Are you comparing Webflow vs WordPress and wondering which one is better for you?

 WordPress works with all popular third-party services and tools that you may need to grow your business.
-Whether you are looking for an email marketing service, live chat software, help desk, or a business phone service, WordPress works seamlessly with all popular providers.
+Whether you are looking for an email marketing service, live chat software, a help desk, or a business phone service, WordPress works seamlessly with all popular providers.

 Webflow – Addons & Integrations

 Webflow offers a limited number of integrations with third-party services.
 Some integrations work out of the box, but for most integrations, you’ll have to follow a tutorial on connecting it with your Webflow project.

 Some integrations may break when migrating a Webflow site to a different hosting service.
 For instance, forms may not work on your new hosting provider, and you’ll need to troubleshoot and find ways to get them to work again.